How to Join 4-H

 How does a 4-H’er successfully complete the year?

-• submit a 4-H Permanent Record Book
+• Submit a 4-H Permanent Record Book for evaluation by August 31 to your leader.

-• exhibit a poster, project, or booth at the San Juan County Fair
+• Exhibit a poster, project or booth at the San Juan County Fair.

-• participate in at least one community service project
+• Participate in a community service project(s).

 After completing their 4-H year, members receive a certificate and pin.